 The NFC Beginner's Course

 Northampton Fencing Club runs Beginner's Courses five times a year (see the dates below).
-We take anyone over the age of 12.
+We take anyone aged 11 or over.
 The course is aimed at all ages and levels of fitness, and is intended to be a short introduction to foil fencing.
 You will be in a small group of no more than approximately 12 beginners, which at times is broken down further into pairs.

 You don't need any experience or specialist equipment, just loose trousers like jogging bottoms (with pockets taped or zipped up), trainers with non-marking soles and a bottle of water (it does make you sweat a bit!).